Allan5829/entertainment-reviews/README.md

 Todo list:
--display the username of the user that made each review -lets anyone view PUBLIC reviews, research activerecord -make the users home page where they see all of their reviews -EXTRA make options to organize all public reviews by certain values
+-lets anyone view PUBLIC reviews, research activerecord -make the users home page where they see all of their reviews -EXTRA make options to organize all public reviews by certain values